-- We consider the MC to be an important part of the financial reporting package. - We support developing a mandatory IASB standard for listed entities, and encourage issuing a non-mandatory implementation guidance, including examples on how to apply the MC standard. - It must be ensured that the application of an IASB standard for MC exempts the reporting entity from other national MC requirements, thus the IASB should work together with the European Union and other regulators in order to enhance the acceptance of a mandatory standard. - We broadly support the outcomes of the discussion paper, especially the proposal for a standard in Appendix A. - Fundamentally we agree with a principle-based approach to management commentary. - We suggest that the IASB considers consequences of the inclusion of MC in financial reports regarding the audit and assurance of MC information.
+- We consider the MC to be an important part of the financial reporting package. - We support developing a mandatory IASB standard for listed entities, and encourage issuing a non-mandatory implementation guidance, including examples on how to apply the MC standard. - We broadly support the outcomes of the discussion paper, especially the proposal for a standard in Appendix A. - We agree with a principle-based approach to management commentary.
+This should also allow compliance with additional national requirements without duplication of information.